Help Center

 jetsmartfilters plugin

-If you followed the suggestions above and still experience issues, we recommend contacting our support team for further assistance.
+If you followed the suggestions above and still experience issues, this likely means the JetSmartFilters Indexer is not working because of a deeper configuration or plugin conflict.
+In that case, we recommend contacting our support team for further assistance.

 Was this article helpful?